 These devices are so new that the crowded market is full of competitors no one has heard about.
 What are the best self balancing scooters on the market?
 And who offers the best balance between price and functionality?
 Read the reviews below and find out.

 EpikGo Hoverboard / Self Balancing Scooter Review

 In this self balancing scooter review, we’ll look at the strengths and weaknesses of the Epikgo hoverboard.
 Note that the name is pronounced epic, then go.

-This self balancing scooter costs around a thousand dollars at full price.
-On sale, you can find it for as little as six hundred dollars.
 What do you get for the money?
 First and foremost is a powerful battery.
 Where some hoverboards top out at eight miles an hour, the Epikgo can reach ten miles an hour.
 More importantly, it can sustain that speed for more than an hour.
 Many of its rivals will be slowing to a stall by the one hour mark, and their run time is even shorter if it was taken on uneven terrain or on hills.
 Note that you’ll only get that run-time if you fully charge it first.
 One of the benefits of this model is that its battery never overheats while charging or shorts out.

 Another benefit of the Epikgo is its ability to handle hills (up to an 18 degree incline), uneven terrain and “off-roading”.
 This is one of the few self balancing scooters on the market that is water resistant to the point it can be ridden in the rain or driven through a puddle without being ruined.
 Its large wheels have rugged tread that let you take it through light mud and over grass.

 The battery can charge in as little as two hours.
 You can’t swap out the batteries to avoid needing to recharge it.